PASTAplus/PEP/peps/pep-3.md

 Custom claims:

 - `principals`: List of profile and/or group principal EDI-IDs, with cardinality zero to many.
-This claim lists principals which provide additional access to the user to which the token was issued.
+This claim lists principals which may provide additional access to the user to which the token was issued.
   - Group principals:
     - The group EDI-ID is included for all groups in which the user profile is currently a member.
   - System principals: